 Yet the exclusive Birch Grove Academy has a dark, cult-like secret.
 One that I wasn’t on board with.

 I thought Dark Companion was going to be a vampire novel because there are these subtle clues that some of the characters in the novel have a certain fascination with blood.
 They like their steaks rare (Did I say “rare”?
 I mean “basically raw”), and they practically start salivating when people get paper cuts.
 And yet, vampirism would have been preferred to the twist that was presented (even though I can’t stand vampires.
 Exhibit A. Exhibit B. Exhibit C.) A genetic disorder plagues Lucien and his family (who run Birch Grove), that makes them both incredibly pale and incredibly thirsty for blood.
 And Jane was invited to Birch Grove Academy because her blood is exactly what Lucien needs.
-When it is revealed to Jane that she was selected to be Lucien’s companion, she’s both freaked out (because this means he will drink her blood), but also kind of thrilled because it means she gets to be with Lucien forever and she totally has the hots for him.
+When it is revealed to Jane that she was selected to be Lucien’s companion, she’s both freaked out because this means he will drink her blood, but also kind of thrilled because it means she gets to be with Lucien forever and she totally has the hots for him.
 Except, their relationship ends up being just as creepy as you think it will be.
 Lucien is overwhelmed by literal bloodlust, and he tries to seduce Jane every time he wants to feed.
 It boggled my mind that this novel was marketed as a YA novel, especially considering in a previous scene, Jane returned to a friend in the slums and learned all about BDSM and “blood play”.
 All of this just made me feel so uncomfortable, and all I wanted to do was take a hot shower and scrub myself clean with a loofah made of steel wool.
 Ick.

 Jane eventually comes to her senses and realizes this relationship is absolutely crazy and toxic and ends up falling for Jack, Lucien’s brother, instead.
 Neither of the love interests are particularly decent, but at least Jack doesn’t want to drink Jane’s bodily fluids.

 Dark Companion was a disappointment, but I still find myself optimistic about this challenge.
 This is especially odd because the next book in line is Halo by Alexandra Adornetto, and I’ve intentionally avoided YA novels featuring angels as the main character.
-I’m not keen on innocent and pure main characters and forbidden love.
+I’m not keen on innocent and pure main characters and forbidden love.Save

 Sometimes I choose library books with reckless abandon.
 I choose them at random and hope for the best.
 For example, the moment I plucked Sign Language by Amy Ackley from the library stack…I was disappointed.
 The book cover seemed to indicate that the novel I held in my hands was going to be some generic contemporary YA novel.
 This is a genre I tend to avoid because I have a hard time relating to the characters, and sometimes I find their actions/reactions to be unbelievable.
 However, Fangirl by Rainbow Rowell and Open Road Summer by Emery Lord are exceptions; I adored these two novels.
 On top of that, Sign Language dealt with a topic that I wasn’t entirely sure I was prepared to read about because I was already dealing with it in my own life– grief and a parent battling cancer.
 I did struggle to immerse myself into the novel at first, but by the end I found Sign Language to be wonderfully written and emotional story.

 I had a hard time getting absorbed into the story because I struggled to accept how Abby North, the main character, reacted to the news of her father’s cancer.
 At first, she wouldn’t call her father’s ailment what it was– cancer.
 It seemed like she was ignorant and unaware of what was happening, which didn’t make sense because twelve-year-old kids know what cancer is.
-Then I realized. this was her “denial stage”, and the author was essentially using the 5 steps of grief as framework for the novel.
-The moment when Abby finally acknowledges that her father has cancer and it is terminal changed everything for me.
+Then I realized, this was her “denial stage”, and the author was essentially using the 5 steps of grief as framework for the novel.
+The moment when Abby finally acknowledges that her father has cancer, and it is terminal, changed everything for me.
 I recall reading this novel in bed at 2AM with a flashlight tucked under my chin, and I’m fairly confident I wept through the entire second half of the novel.

-Aside from coping from the loss of her father, Abby still has to deal with everything else that comes with being a teenager– falling in love, a family that feels like its falling apart, moving away, finding a place in the world.
+Aside from coping from the loss of her father, Abby still has to deal with everything else that comes with being a teenager– falling in love, a family that feels like it is falling apart, moving away, finding a place in the world.
 She feels lost, and she feels angry that her father is not around to guide her through adolescence.
 She doesn’t always make the best decisions, sometimes she pushes friends and family away, and every time, it felt like my heart was breaking for her.

 Sign Language by Amy Ackley is a perfect example of why I wanted to challenge myself to READ ALL THE BOOKS.
 It’s a novel I would have ignored either because of something vain, like the book cover, or because I don’t often like contemporary fiction, but in a way, it’s a story that I needed to read.